 The federal district court initially declined jurisdiction pending the proceedings before the Ohio Elections Commission.
 The Sixth U.S. Circuit Court of Appeals denied SBA’s motion for an injunction.

-Group challenges false-statements law as unconstitutional under First Amendment
+Group challenged false-statements law as unconstitutional under First Amendment

 The District Court dismissed the suit, finding it non-justiciable.
 The Sixth Circuit affirmed, finding the case was not ripe.
 SBA and another group (COAST) whose separate lawsuit had been consolidated with SBA petitioned for Supreme Court review.
 The U.S. Supreme Court determined that SBA had standing to challenge the constitutionality of the law.

-Supreme Court says group has standing to challenge law even though complaint was dropped
+Supreme Court said group had standing to challenge law

 Writing for a unanimous Court, Justice Clarence Thomas determined that the plaintiffs had presented a credible threat of enforcement.
 Both SBA and COAST indicated an intention to engage in similar expressive conduct that led to complaints being filed against them with the Ohio Elections Commission.